Free Things to Do in Kyrgyzstan

 Must-see spots that don't cost a penny.

-Ala-Too Square Free
+Ala-Too Square dawn flag-raising Free

-Osh Bazaar Free
+Osh Bazaar people-watching alley Free

-Tash Rabat Caravanserai Exterior Free
+Tash Rabat caravanserai exterior Free

 Free Cultural Experiences